kbase/kb_sdk/doc/Module_builder.md

     git checkout <branch>
     make

-You should now have the kb-mobu program built in kb_sdk/bin.
+You should now have the kb-sdk program built in kb_sdk/bin.
 It will be helpful to add this to your execution path:

     # for bash
     export PATH=$(pwd)/bin:$PATH